STICU Supervisory Lines of Responsibility

 1. All patients admitted to the STICU are followed by the STICU team.
 Patients overflowing from other ICU’s will be primarily managed by the STICU team.

-2. Other services that admit to the STICU are OB-GYN, Orthopedics, NICU overflow, Stroke Unit overflow.
+2. Other services that admit to the STICU are General Surgery (elective and emergent), OB-GYN, Orthopedics, ENT, OMFS, NTICU overflow, Stroke Unit overflow.
 All patients admitted to the STICU are followed by the STICU team.

 3. Communication with the primary team is essential.
 When in doubt, let the primary team know.
 Conversely, the primary team MUST communicate with the ICU team.